Oleg Maltsev (psychologist): Biography

+Arrest and Detention

+On September 14, 2024 Oleg Maltsev was arrested and charged with "attempting to disrupt the constitutional order of the country and creating an unauthorised paramilitary organisation" according to the European Times.
+The article notes that he has been held in the Odesa Detention Centre (SIZO) at least up to the date of the article (18 November 2024).
+He denies all the charges.

+In March 2025, at the 58th session of the United Nations Human Rights Council, the NGO Coordination des Associations et des Particuliers pour la Liberté de Conscience issued a statement alleging that Oleg Maltsev and several of his associates had been unlawfully detained in Ukraine and were being held in inhumane conditions.
+The organization called on Ukrainian authorities to release him immediately.

 Criminology

 Maltsev is the head of non-profit institute named Centre for Criminology in Ukraine.
 He has been exploring the origin and methods used by various criminal organizations such as Southern Italian 'Ndrangheta, Camorra and Sicilian Mafia; Russian and South African criminal traditions.
-Maltsev explained main reason behind his studies in the this field during round table on criminology and in the interviews with Johnny Steinberg and Antonio Nicaso, that the better people are informed about the way criminals operate, the better countermeasures can be taken for the safety of civilian communities and businesses.
+Maltsev explained main reason behind his studies in this field during round table on criminology and in the interviews with Johnny Steinberg and Antonio Nicaso, that the better people are informed about the way criminals operate, the better countermeasures can be taken for the safety of civilian communities and businesses.
 In his view, criminal environment is the foundation that shapes mentality of criminals.
 Oleg Maltsev is Professor of Spanish Destreza and author of several books that are devoted exclusively to weapon handling of criminal organizations.
 Maltsev is the proponent of primary sources and within the research of weapon handling, he headed the group of his collaborators and translators that translated more than twenty 15-19th century treatises into Russian language from old Spanish, old Italian and old German for weapon handling analysis.
 Among those treatises are work of Gérard Thibault d'Anvers, Don Jerónimo Sánchez de Carranza, Luis Pacheco de Narváez, Nicoletto Giganti, Blasco Florio, Salvator Fabris.